Customer

 Kirsch Group wanted to strengthen their work with Business Intelligence and AI, but faced a classic dilemma: investing in experienced profiles or thinking differently.

+For the Kirsch Group, it was not just a solution to a competence need, but a new way of working with talent.
 “The young people are insanely talented, and so much is happening in this area that almost the newest people know the most,” says Lise-Lotte Hansen, CIO in the Kirsch Group.

 The need to strengthen BI and AI competencies was not up for discussion.
 The question was how to do it right.

-Kirsch Group had previously worked with classic recruitment processes, where positions were advertised and candidates assessed based on CV and interviews.
 It is a well-known model, but also a model that often requires significant internal resources without necessarily hitting the right match.

 At the same time, the organization was developing.
 After an internal reorganization, AI was moved from marketing to the BI department, where there were already good experiences with young talent.
-In collaboration with KOLLAB and the Jumpstart programme, the Kirsch Group therefore adopted a new approach and built on this experience.

-The wish was not more generalists, but technical sharpness and the ability to work hands-on with data and new technologies.
-It changed the perspective: Experience no longer became the decisive parameter – it made potential.
+It changed the perspective: Experience no longer became the decisive parameter – it made the potential.

 A choice about potential rather than experience

-In collaboration with KOLLAB, Kirsch Group made a conscious decision to go a different route.
-Instead of looking for ready-made profiles with many years of experience, they chose to focus on young talents that could be shaped and developed in line with the organization's needs.
+Instead of looking for ready-made profiles with many years of experience, they chose to focus on young talents that could be developed in line with the organization's needs.

 It was not only their professional level that was decisive.
 Equally important was their approach to work and their motivation to become part of the company in the long term:

-The election was also a showdown with a classic pitfall in recruitment.
-Many of the sharpest profiles have a natural focus on rapid career development, which often means frequent job changes.
-For Kirsch Group, it was about the opposite, namely finding profiles that could see themselves in the company over time and become an integral part of the culture.
+For Kirsch Group, it was about the opposite: namely finding profiles that could see themselves in the company over time and become an integral part of the culture.

 New perspectives create new value